brickleq/CoW/README.md

 # Exploring Correlates of War Data

+Update (April 2, 2020): PostgreSQL database schema for all CoW datasets is available as **schema.sql**.

 Update (March 19, 2020): MySQL database schema for integrating MID and MIDLOC datasets is available as **create_mysql_db.sql**.
 (Has not been tested with the most recent version of the MIDLOC data, released January 6, 2020.)

 Update (November 3, 2019): You can download all available CoW data sets at once (in .csv format) by running **collect_csv_data.py** in Python 3.
 Extraction of .csv files from .zip archives on CoW servers is performed automatically.
 Data files will be saved locally in the Resources/ folder of the current working directory.